panaverse/learn-generative-ai/05_microservices_all_in_one_platform/03_microservices_all_in_one_platform/readme.md

 Our vision is to build microservices on an all-in-one platform for microservices that is free from cloud-vendor lock-in.

-Docker, Kubernetes, Serverless Containers, Terraform, FastAPI, PostgreSQL, and Kafka—are indeed central to building and managing microservices architectures, but they each serve different purposes within the ecosystem.
+Docker, Kubernetes, Serverless Containers, Terraform, FastAPI, PostgreSQL, Github Actions and Kafka—are indeed central to building and managing microservices architectures, but they each serve different purposes within the ecosystem.
 Let's break down their roles and discuss whether they can collectively provide an all-in-one platform that avoids cloud-vendor lock-in:

 1. **Docker**: Docker is a containerization platform that allows you to package your application and its dependencies into a container that can run on any machine that has Docker installed.
 This helps in ensuring consistency across different development, testing, and production environments.
 Docker itself doesn't eliminate cloud-vendor lock-in, but it does make it easier to move containers between different cloud environments.